-(a) Cash and Cash Equivalents
+(b) Cash and Cash Equivalents

-For the purpose of the consolidated statements of cash flows, cash and cash equivalents include highly liquid investments with original maturities of three months or less when purchased.
+Cash and cash equivalents include highly liquid investments with an original maturity of three months or less when purchased.

-(b) Accounts Receivable
+(c) Accounts Receivable

 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
-The Company records allowances for uncollectible amounts, cash discounts, chargebacks, and credits to be taken by customers for product damaged in shipment based on historical experience.
+The Company records allowances for uncollectible amounts, cash discounts, chargebacks and credits to be taken by customers for product damaged in shipments, based on historical experience.
 The Company reviews its customer balances on an individual account basis for collectibility.
-As of December 31, 2005 and 2006, the allowance for uncollectible amounts, cash discounts, chargebacks, and credits for damaged product was \$184,334 and \$298,913, respectively.
+The allowance for uncollectible amounts, cash discounts, chargebacks and credits for damaged product was approximately \$0.1 million as of December 31, 2007 and 2008.

 Cash discounts are reductions to invoiced amounts offered to customers for payment within a specified period of time from the date of the invoice.
 The majority of the Company's products are distributed through independent pharmaceutical wholesalers.
-In conjunction with recognizing a sale to a wholesaler, "Net Product revenue" and "Accounts Receivables" take into account the sale of the product at the wholesale acquisition cost and an accrual to reflect the difference between the wholesale acquisition cost and the estimated average end-user contract price.
-This accrual is calculated on a product specific basis and is based on the estimated number of outstanding units sold to wholesalers that will ultimately be sold under end-user contracts.
-When the wholesaler sells the product to the end user at the agreed upon end-user contract price, the wholesaler charges the Company ("chargeback") for the difference between the wholesale acquisition price and the end-user contract price and that chargeback is offset against the initial accrual balance.
+In conjunction with recognizing a sale to a wholesaler, net product revenue and accounts receivable take into account the sale of the product at the wholesale acquisition cost, and an accrual is recorded to reflect the difference between the wholesale acquisition cost and the estimated average end-user contract price.
+This accrual is calculated on a product-specific basis and is based on the estimated number of outstanding units sold to wholesalers that will ultimately be sold under end-user contracts.
+When the wholesaler sells the product to the end-user at the agreed upon end-user contract price, the wholesaler charges the Company for the difference between the wholesale acquisition price and the end-user contract price and that chargeback is offset against the initial accrual balance.

 The Company's estimate of the allowance for damaged product is based upon historical experience of claims made for damaged product.
-The Company recognizes revenue for its product when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed and determinable, and collectibility is probable.
-Delivery is considered to have occurred upon either shipment of the product or arrival at its destination, depending on the shipping terms of the transaction.
-At the time the transaction is recognized as a sale, the Company records a reduction in revenue for the estimate of product damaged in shipment as the damaged product may not always be discovered upon receipt of the product by the customer.
+At the time the transaction is recognized as a sale, the Company records a reduction in revenue for the estimate of product damaged in shipment.